w3c/window-management/EXPLAINER.md

-This proposal introduces incremental improvements to existing screen information and window placement APIs, allowing web applications to be intentional about the experience they offer to users of multi-screen devices.
+This proposal introduces incremental improvements to existing screen information and window placement APIs, allowing web applications to be intentional about the experiences they offer to users of multi-screen devices.

 ## Background